bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Accio Recursion!: Your New Favorite JavaScript Spell**

-*The spell “Accio” allows a witch or wizard to summon something to them.
+*The spell "Accio” allows a witch or wizard to summon something to them.
 Casting Accio is just like accessing a value in…*medium.datadriveninvestor.com<a href="https://medium.datadriveninvestor.com/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Recursion Explained (with Examples)**

-*“To understand recursion, one must first understand recursion” - Unknown Recursion is a method of solving problems…*dev.to<a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*"To understand recursion, one must first understand recursion” - Unknown Recursion is a method of solving problems…*dev.to<a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Generator - JavaScript | MDN**